Omicron 'increasing the likelihood' most Ottawans will be exposed to COVID, top doctor says

 Etches says it's too early to say if Ottawa has hit the peak of the Omicron wave, but there are some signs measures are "decreasing just slightly."

-The Ontario government closed indoor dining, gyms and cinemas on Jan.
+The Ontario government closed indoor dining rooms at restaurants and gyms on Jan.
 5 in a bid to stop the spread of COVID-19.

 Etches says now is the time where we will see if those measures will have an impact on community transmission of the COVID-19 virus.